Volatility strikes back. Is this the start of a bear market?

 Bottom line: We will continue to monitor economic and market conditions carefully in the coming days.
 But for the time being, this looks like a healthy correction in markets, rather than the onset of a bear market.
 Depending on the depth of the dip that we see in asset prices, this selloff could create an attractive entry point for investors to take more risk.

 We believe recent events highlight the importance of a diversified, multi-asset investment strategy.
 Even with the latest selloff, valuations on U.S. equities are still expensive.
 And elevated valuations create a negative asymmetry to the market outlook—the upside potential is limited, but the drawdown potential can be significant.
-In anticipation of a low-return, high-volatility environment, my colleagues at Russell Investments have developed a Downside Management Toolkit to help our clients navigate these swings in markets.
-This online resource includes research from our thought leaders on the market outlook, the importance of downside protection and our unique approach to multi-asset investing.
+In anticipation of a low-return, high-volatility environment, my colleagues at Russell Investments have developed a Managing through volatility to help our clients navigate these swings in markets.
+This online resource includes research from our thought leaders on the market outlook, the importance of downside risk management and our unique approach to multi-asset investing.
 It can be difficult to stay invested during periods of market stress.
 Buying low and selling high is hard.
 But it is precisely this emotional aspect to markets that creates potential opportunity for a disciplined investment process to add value in the long-run.